modernish/modernish/README.md

 security it is recommended to create a private subdirectory using `mktemp -d` and work within that.

-Option `-C` cannot be used while invoking `mktemp` in a subshell, such as in a command substitution.
+Option `-C` cannot be used without option `-s` when in a subshell, such as in a command substitution.
 Modernish will detect this and treat it as a fatal error.
 The reason is that a typical command substitution like `tmpfile=$(mktemp -C)`